Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Introduction

 \section{Introduction}

 A quantum code is usually referred to using three parameters: the number of physical qubits $n$, the dimension of the codespace $K$, and the distance of the code $d$.
 Stabilizer codes are denoted $ [[n,k,d]] $, where $ K=2^k $ is the dimension of the codespace.
-More generally, non-stabilizer quantum codes, usually called non-additive codes, are denoted $((n,K,d))$.
+More generally, non-stabilizer codes, usually called non-additive codes, are denoted $((n,K,d))$.

-In terms of these three parameters, there is not much to gain by studying non-additive codes.
-For example, it is shown in \cite{GF4codes,Shadows} that the distance $d$, relative to fixed $n$ and $K$, can only increase by at most $1$ when using non-additive codes over stabilizer codes.
-Slight improvements in $ K $, relative to fixed $ n $ and $ d $, are also possible \cite{nonadditive2} (stemming from the fact that $K$ need not be a power of $2$ for non-additive codes).

-The limited nature of these improvements has mostly relegated non-additive codes to a subsidiary position.
+To our knowledge, the best non-additive codes have distance that is at most $ 1 $ greater than the best stabilizer codes, for the same $ n $ and $ K $.
+An example is the non-additive quantum Goethals-Preparata code \cite{QuantumGoethalsPreparataCodes} that encodes $ 217 $ logical qubits into $ 256 $ physical qubits with distance $ 8 $, whereas the best known stabilizer code encodes $ 217 $ logical qubits into $ 256 $ physical qubits with distance $ 7 $ \cite{Grassl:codetables}.
+This is also supported by the result from \cite{GF4codes,Shadows} that the linear programming bound on distance $d$ for non-additive codes is at most 1 greater than the linear programming bound on distance $d$ for stabilizer codes for all $ n \leq 30 $ and all $k \leq 23$.
+The limited nature of these improvements has, for the most part, relegated non-additive codes to the sidelines of quantum error correction.
 But these three parameters are not the only invariants of a quantum code.
-Although transversal gates are conjugated via non-entangling gates, the group they form $\G$ is a code invariant.
-This fact isn't completely unknown - hence our title - but rarely (if ever) are codes optimized with respect to $\G$.
-This is largely because very few techniques exist that can build codes with a specific transversal group $\G$.
+Although transversal gates may be conjugated by non-entangling gates, the group of logical gates $\Glog$ they form is a code invariant.
+This fact isn't completely unknown, but few techniques exist that can build codes with a specific transversal gate group $\Glog$.

-This brings us to the major technique of our paper - the \bfit{Dicke bootstrap} (\cref{thm:DickeBootstrap} below).
-It was noticed in \cite{gross2} that the spin codes constructed in \cite{gross1} could be mapped to permutationally invariant multiqubit codes with similar error correction and transversality properties.
-We proved this idea rigorously for small distances in \cite{us1} and we extend it below to all distances.
-In particular, the Dicke bootstrap transforms a spin code with logical gate group $\G$ and spin distance $d$ into a multiqubit code with transversal group $\G$ and distance $d$.
-See \cref{fig:dickebootstrap}.